Thursday, March 13, 2008 2008 , Australia , Carnival , Media , Service , Social Networking , Startup , Web , Website

 Our partners employ a combination of :

-Success is measured by many factors – but the simplest for us are the number of partners using our services, the total number of members they have using their services, and the revenues being generated on the sites.
+Success is measured by many factors – but the simplest for us is the number of partners using our services, the total number of members they have using their services, and the revenues being generated on the sites.

 • What is the monetizing/revenue model?
-Is their any new model, which is being tried?
+Is there any new model, which is being tried?

 • Which are the main competitors or major players in this market segment?
 What are the main technologies used behind this start-up?

-• What has been the most easy to use, out of box and helpful technology?
+• What has been the easiest to use, out of the box and helpful technology?

 We are using Ruby on Rails methodology, and open source software for core social media components.

-• Are you using lot of open source tool sets for this?
+• Are you using a lot of open-source tool sets for this?

 Yes